Devsbench/recession-hot-delas/README.md

 # When should you consider this offer?
 - When your hiring is frozen but you still need a team to complete a project
-- When you need to hire developers fast
+- When you need to hire top developers fast (yes top - they are already vetted)
 - When you are limited by time and budget
 - When you need to implement specific technology
 - When you are looking for top 1% talent in Europe, senior developers (8+ years of experience)
-- When you are looking to build a flexible extension of your firm (extended delivery center)
+- When you are looking to build a flexible extension of your firm (extended delivery center, team extension, team augmentation)

 # What do we do?
-Due to the Covid19 outbreak, many companies all over the world have slowed down their investments in IT.
+Due to the economic turndown, many companies worldwide have slowed down their investments in IT.
 A lot of projects were suspended or even cut off instantly.
-This caused troubles for software development agencies that lost their clients and projects.
+This caused trouble for software development agencies that lost their clients and projects.
 Many developers engaged in those projects landed on the benches overnight.
-Software agencies suffer from this situation a lot because it’s almost impossible to find a new project quickly nowadays and having people on the bench generating costs.
-Our idea as an association of devs shops is to promote our available resources and share them with others and make this offer unique by offering special “covid” rates.
-We also propose a 1-day notice period to make you comfortable to scale down the team at any time you need.
-Discounted rates could cover at least developers salaries and not generate losses.
-Due to the situation as described above you have an unique opportunity to assign them in your projects.
+Software agencies suffer greatly from this situation because it’s almost impossible to find a new project quickly nowadays, and having people on the bench generates costs (mostly the cost of salaries).
+They have two options: fire people on the bench or find them a project that covers at least their salary and some operational company costs.
+Our idea as an association of devs shops is to promote our available resources, share them with others, and make this offer unique by offering special “recession” rates.
+We also propose a 1-day notice period to make you comfortable scaling down the team any time you need.
+Discounted rates could cover at least developers' salaries and not generate losses.
+Due to the abovementioned situation, you have a unique opportunity to assign them to your projects.
 All of them are capable of working remotely.
+It is an excellent opportunity for you to have ready to go team in a couple of days.

 # Why is this offer so unique?
 This offer is so unique because you can save up to 60% of your costs and not compromise on developers quality.
 All of these software agencies are having a tough time and the main goal for them is to survive.
 You can help them by hiring their staff for your projects (short-term or long term).
 All of the proposed devs are available right now!
 Adding to that 1-day notice period makes this offer very special.